emb-riscv/specs-markdown/csrs.md

 Only interrupts requests that have a priority strictly greater than the threshold will cause an interrupt to become active.
 The threshold register must always be able to hold the value zero, in which case, no interrupts are masked.
-The threshold register must also be able to hold the maximum priority level, in which case all interrupts are masked.
+The threshold register must also be able to hold the maximum priority level, in which case all interrupts are masked (functionally equivalent to disabling interrupts).

-It is a CSR because access to the interrupt threashold register must be quite fast since handling the interrupts threshold is one of the methods used to implement critical sections.
+This register is a CSR because handling the interrupts threshold is one of the methods used to implement critical sections, and this must be as fast as possible.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|